 You might work in a wide range of settings including: community centres, hospital playgroups, parks or adventure playgrounds, playbuses, holiday play schemes and other types of children’s clubs, or youth clubs.

 You might work full time, but part time work is very common.

-Your working hours may be concentrated in the evening after school, or during the school holidays.
+Working hours typically start at 7.30am and finish at 6.00pm.
+Hours may be concentrated in the evening after school, or during the school holidays.

 School breakfast clubs run from 8.00am until 9.00am and after-school clubs run from 3.00pm until 6.00pm.
 You would cover both these shifts.

 The most relevant qualification is the Scottish Vocational Qualification (SVQ) in Playwork at SCQF Level 6 and 7.